 - Manufacturer's warranty isn't the best

 James Allen comes in at #1 a lot on our retailers lists due to their cheapest diamond prices, low markups and transparency.
 But today, they ride shotgun at #2.
 The reason why they take this place is because they are the perfect place if you shop for fine jewelry collection options.
-They've got great options in bridal jewelry, but fashion jewelry, not so much.
+They're one of the best places for bridal jewelry, but fashion rings and other fashion jewelry, not so much.

 They have many high quality options at affordable, budget friendly prices below $500.
 The bridal options allow you to pick your own diamond for your engagement ring.

 Using their Build Your Own system, you also have the pleasure to customize your own diamond pendant or diamond stud earrings.
 Diamonds not your thing?
 No worries.
-You can choose colored gemstones (like the best emeralds) and even fancy-colored diamonds as an alternative loose center stone.
+You can shop for colored gemstones (like the best emeralds) and even fancy-colored diamonds as an alternative loose center stone.